-From today, low range drink driving offenders can now immediately lose their licence.
+Since May 2019, low range drink driving offenders can now immediately lose their licence.

-As of 20 May 2019, certain penalties will apply to drivers who commit a first-time, lower-range drink-driving offence (which can include low, special and novice range drink-driving offences).
+Certain penalties will apply to drivers who commit a first-time, lower-range drink-driving offence (which can include low, special and novice range drink-driving offences).

 Drivers who commit a lower-range drink-driving offence for the first time will have their licence suspended immediately, effective for three months.
 This will be coupled with a significant fine of $561.
 The same applies for drug driving.